-This blog will discuss setting up security predicate for Dataset created from CSV file.
-By default, when you load CSV file to create a new dataset, the security predicate will be empty, which mean everyone has access to the dataset can see all rows.
+This blog will discuss setting up a security predicate for Dataset created from the CSV file.
+By default, when you load the CSV file to create a new dataset, the security predicate will be empty, which means everyone who has access to the dataset can see all rows.

-We can build security predicate even for CSV file is not originally come from Salesforce, as long as there is an identifier that links between CSV file with Salesforce data.
-We can build security predicate after the dataset created in Einstein Analytics.
+We can build a security predicate even for CSV file is not originally come from Salesforce, as long as there is an identifier that links between CSV files with Salesforce data.
+We can build a security predicate after the dataset is created in Einstein Analytics.

 <dataset column> <operator> <value>